revanthkrishnasai00/Leveraging-Machine-Learning-Regression-Techniques-Insights-and-Applications-in-Real-World-Scenario/README.md

-# pattern-recognisation
+#Comparative analysis betwen machine learing models
-This repository is dedicated to machine learning, providing a array of resources, code examples, and projects.
-It seeks to deliver valuable insights into a wide range of machine learning techniques, algorithms, and applications.
+Machine learning has greatly influenced various domains, including agriculture, healthcare, and marketing, by providing solutions to practical challenges.
+This repository seeks to offer valuable insights into different machine learning regression techniques and their applications using real-world datasets.